Cythion/SBL.20004/report.md

 Some words on the background of your projects.
 Which plants did you select and why ?
+In nature there exist very many defense systems to guard against preditors and one of the most common systems used are poisons and toxins.
+One of those toxic molecules is

 ## Material & Methods